Das Racist: Formation

 Suri and Vazquez met in 2003 at Wesleyan University in Middletown, Connecticut where Vazquez was Suri's resident advisor in a "students of color for social justice"-themed dormitory.
 However, they formed Das Racist only after both had moved to New York following their graduation from college.
 Kondabolu, who had met Suri when they were both students at New York's Stuyvesant High School, soon joined as their hype man.
 Suri and Kondabolu are both from Queens, New York and of Indian descent, and Vazquez is of Afro-Cuban and Italian descent and from the San Francisco Bay Area.
 Vazquez is also a member of power-pop band Boy Crisis.

 Name origin

-Himanshu Suri stated in an interview:
+In spring of 2009, Das Racist (at that point consisting solely of Himanshu and Vazquez) were interviewed for their alma mater Wesleyan University's Midterm Magazine – a class project for Wesleyan's musc108 course, which Himanshu and Vazquez had previously taken in 2006 and 2007.
+In the interview, Heems discussed the origin of the group's name:

 "Combination Pizza Hut and Taco Bell" (2008–2009)

 Das Racist first began attracting attention with their song "Combination Pizza Hut and Taco Bell".
 In November 2008, The Guardian called Das Racist a "funny and funky duo", placing them on a list of eight bands worth checking out.
 In March 2009, Baltimore-based electronic musician Dan Deacon referred to "Combination Pizza Hut and Taco Bell" as "a track that will last the ages" in XLR8R magazine.
 Death & Taxes magazine described the song as "an existential meditation on consumer identity in corporate America" and "both feverishly juvenile and somehow profound".
 After playing at the 2009 CMJ Music Marathon, The New York Times described Das Racist's set as "characteristically shambolic, and characteristically entertaining, holding together a half-hour set of half-performed songs with hyperliterate reference points and self-aware charm".